-- Cheryl Christine Dyson was born on 20 March 1978 at Wharton, Texas.
+- Cheryl Christina Dyson was born on 20 March 1978 in Wharton County, Texas, and died on 15 July 2011 in Jackson County, Texas.

 - Carla Diana Dyson was born on 21 August 1957 in Ganado, Texas.
-She married Dennis Dixon Hunt on 29 May 1973 at LaWard, Texas.
+She married Dennis Dixon Hunt (born in 1953 in Jackson County, Texas) on 29 May 1973 at LaWard, Texas.

-- Dennis Brian Hunt was born on 4 January 1978 at Wharton, Texas.
+- Dennis Brian Hunt was born on 4 January 1978 in Wharton County, Texas.

-- Sandy Bader Dyson was born on 22 August 1959 and married Ruby Annette Becjer on 23 July 1983 in Inez, Texas.
+- Sandy Bader Dyson was born on 22 August 1959 in Jackson County, Texas.
+He married Ruby Annette Becker (born in 1962 in Victoria County, Texas) on 23 July 1983 in Inez, Texas.
+They had two daughters.

 - Phillip Keith Dyson was born on 30 September 1962 and died on 4 June 1979 as a result of an oil field accident.
 He is buried in Red Bluff Cemetary in Lolita, Texas.